In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Antioxidant defense systems

-By the 1970s-80s, the idea that antioxidants might extend life and prevent diseases had gained traction with the public.
+By the 1980s, the idea that antioxidants might extend life and prevent diseases had gained traction with the public.
 There was a surge in the sale of antioxidant supplements, including vitamins E and C, beta-carotene, and selenium.
+Antioxidants became even more popular in the 1990s due to studies and public interest in anti-aging products.

 This led to a more nuanced understanding of how and when antioxidants can be beneficial.
 The focus shifted towards consuming antioxidants through a balanced diet rather than supplements.